Isaiah-River/Py-NetMon/README.md

 the program, and export the detected packets into detected_packets.json/csv.
 Additionally, the ids_log.txt file will contain logs detailing information about the detected packets, as well as Py IDS activity.

-If you want to save detected_packets.csv or detected_packets.json, rename the captures, and drag and drop them into the detected_packets folder.
+If you want to save `detected_packets.csv` or `detected_packets.json`, rename the captures, and drag and drop them into the `detected_packets` folder.
 Enjoy packet detecting!